holepunchto/compact-encoding-bitfield/README.md

 ## ABI

 The bitfield is stored as a possibly length-prefixed sequence of bytes.
-For each byte, the least significant digit denotes the first bit and the most significant digit denotes the last bit.
-For example, bit `0` will be the least significant digit of the first byte and bit `15` will be the most significant digit of the second byte.
+For each byte, the least significant bit denotes the first bit and the most significant bit denotes the last bit.
+For example, bit `0` will be the least significant bit of the first byte and bit `15` will be the most significant bit of the second byte.

 Depending on `length`, the bitfield is stored using a variable number of possibly length-prefixed bytes: